Agreement (linguistics): Swahili

 There is also agreement in number.
-For example: Vitabu viwili vitatosha (Two books will be enough), Michungwa miwili itatosha (Two orange-trees will be enough), Machungwa mawili yatatosha (Two oranges will be enough).
+For example: Vitabu viwili vitatosha 'Two books will be enough', Michungwa miwili itatosha 'Two orange-trees will be enough', Machungwa mawili yatatosha 'Two oranges will be enough'.

 Class and number are indicated with prefixes (or sometimes their absence), which are not always the same for nouns, adjectives and verbs, as illustrated by the examples.

 Sign languages

 Many sign languages have developed verb agreement with person.
-The ASL verb for "see" (V handshape), moves from the subject to the object.
-In the case of a third person subject, it goes from a location indexed to the subject to the object, and vice versa.
+The American Sign Language (ASL) verb for 'see' (V handshape), moves from the subject to the object.
+In the case of a third-person subject, it goes from a location indexed to the subject to the object, and vice versa.
 Also, in German Sign Language not all verbs are capable of subject/object verb agreement, so an auxiliary verb is used to convey this, carrying the meaning of the previous verb while still inflecting for person.